 Can non-technical business users query BigQuery through MCP gateways?

-Yes—this represents a primary use case for MCP gateways.
+Yes.
+This represents a primary use case for MCP gateways.
 Business users describe what they need in natural language ("Show me Q4 revenue by region"), and the AI agent translates requests into SQL queries executed against BigQuery.
 The gateway ensures users can only access data appropriate for their role.
 Organizations can reduce analyst bottlenecks when business users are able to self-serve routine analytics through governed natural-language access instead of waiting for analyst support.